Kamiladine/Machine-Learning/README.md

 # Machine-Learning 👨‍💻
 Source code for machine Learning for Tourbuddy App

-We performed transfer learning on already trained mobilenet_v2 to classify 17 different places:
+We performed transfer learning on already trained mobilenet_v2 to classify 17 different places.
+MobileNetV2 is a convolutional neural network (CNN) architecture designed to work well on mobile devices.
+MobileNetV2 is an effective feature extractor for object detection and segmentation. here are the 17 of our data:
 | No. | Place Name                  |
 |-----|--------------------------|
 | 1.  | Benteng Vredeburg        |